Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

 There are advantages to using bash as well.
 Its features make programming more convenient and similar to programming in other modern programming languages.
 These include things like scoped local variables and arrays.
 Plain sh is a very minimalistic programming language.

-TODO: follow this guide by Google https://google.github.io/styleguide/shellguide.html
+Follow this guide by Google https://google.github.io/styleguide/shellguide.html

 #### Exit status
 - `0`: an exit status of 0 is the best possible scenario, generally speaking.
 It tells you that your latest command or script executed successfully.